Anatomic and Clinical Pathology, GI Pathology, Head & Neck Pathology

-Dr. Miller joined Pathology Laboratory Associates/Regional Medical Laboratory in 1994 following 12 years of owning and operating Immuno-Diagnostics Laboratory.
+Dr. Miller joined Pathology Laboratory Associates and Regional Medical Laboratory in 1994 following 12 years of owning and operating Immuno-Diagnostics Laboratory.
 He is Adjunct Assistant Professor in the Department of Pediatrics at the University of Oklahoma College of Medicine, Tulsa and Adjunct Associate Professor in the Department of Microbiology at OSU School of Osteopathic Medicine.
 Dr. Miller received a Ph.D. degree in virology from Kansas State University in 1972 with subsequent training as a Mayo Research Fellow in the fields of virology and immunology.
 He is board certified by the American Board of Medical Laboratory Immunology.
-Other professional activities include serving on the editorial board of Clinical and Vaccine Immunology (CVI), Board of Examiners for the American Board of Medical Laboratory Immunology as well as being the past treasurer and present secretary of the Association of Medical Laboratory Immunology.
+Other professional activities include serving on the editorial board of Clinical and Vaccine Immunology (CVI), past member of the Board of Examiners for the American Board of Medical Laboratory Immunology as well as being the past treasurer and past secretary of the Association of Medical Laboratory Immunology.

 Surgical Pathology, Cytology, Special interest in breast pathology

-Dr. Palmer received both his Bachelor of Arts and Doctor of Medicine from Vanderbilt University in Nashville Tennessee.
-After completing his surgical pathology residency and fellowship at the Washington University School of Medicine in 1983, he remained at WU as an instructor and as a pathologist at Barnes Hospital and Jewish Hospital in St. Louis, Missouri before moving to Tulsa.
+Dr. Palmer has been with Pathology Laboratory Associates since 1989.
+He received both his Bachelor of Arts and Doctor of Medicine from Vanderbilt University in Nashville, Tennessee.
+After completing his surgical pathology residency and fellowship at the Washington University School of Medicine in 1983, he remained at Washington University as an instructor and as a pathologist at Barnes Hospital and Jewish Hospital in St. Louis, Missouri before moving to Tulsa.
 He maintains a special interest and expertise in breast pathology.
-Dr Palmer has successfully completed phase 1 of the new Multidisciplinary Breast Pathology Program offered by the College of American Pathology in 2011.
+Dr. Palmer successfully completed the new Multidisciplinary Breast Pathology Program offered by the College of American Pathology in 2012.

 Clinical and Surgical Pathology, Dermatopathology, Hematopathology

-Dr. Shendrik joined PLA in August, 2004.
+Dr. Shendrik joined Pathology Laboratory Associates in August of 2004.
 He served as Assistant Professor and Director of the Dermatopathology Section at Creighton University Medical Center.
-Dr Shendrik graduated with an MD degree with honors from the Kharkov Medical Institute in Kharkov, Ukraine, followed by postdoctoral training in Pediatrics, and a residency program in Anatomic and Clinical Pathology at Columbia University College of Physicians and Surgeons in New York.
+Dr. Shendrik graduated with an MD degree with honors from the Kharkov Medical Institute in Kharkov, Ukraine, followed by postdoctoral training in Pediatrics, and a residency program in Anatomic and Clinical Pathology at Columbia University College of Physicians and Surgeons in New York.
 He completed a Fellowship in Hematopathology at Columbia University, followed by a Fellowship in Dermatopathology at Ohio State University (Columbus, Ohio).
 Dr Shendrik is board certified in Anatomic and Clinical Pathology and Dermatopathology.
 His sub-specialty board certifications also include Hematopathology.
 His research subspecialty interests include atypical melanocytic lesions and cutaneous lymphocytic dyscrasias.

-Clinical and Surgical Pathology, Flow Cytometry, Hematopathology Special Interest in Molecular Pathology
+Clinical and Surgical Pathology, Hematopathology, Special Interest in Molecular Pathology and Flow Cytometry

 Anatomic and Clinical Pathology with an emphasis in dermatopathology and soft tissue pathology.

-Dr. Stratton received his undergraduate education in Biochemistry and Comparative Religion at the University of Washington.
+Dr. Stratton joined Pathology Laboratory Associates in July of 2012.
+He earned his undergraduate education in Biochemistry and Comparative Religion at the University of Washington.
 In 2007, he received his medical degree from Joan C. Edwards School of Medicine at Marshall University in Huntington, West Virginia.
 Dr. Stratton completed his residency training in Anatomic and Clinical Pathology at the Cleveland Clinic.
-In 2011, he continued his training at the Cleveland Clinic, receiving sub-specialty training in dermatopathology under Drs.
+In 2011, he continued his training at the Cleveland Clinic, receiving sub-specialty training in Dermatopathology under Drs.
 Wilma Bergfeld and Steven Billings.
-His areas of interest are dermatopathology, soft tissue pathology, composite tissue allograph pathology, and digital pathology.
+His areas of interest are dermatopathology, soft tissue pathology, composite tissue allograph pathology and digital pathology.

 Surgical Pathology, Cytology, Special interest in Renal Pathology, GI Pathology and Immunohistochemistry

-Dr. Taylor is Chief of the Immunohistochemistry Department at Regional Medical Laboratory in Tulsa.
+Dr. Taylor is Chief of the Immunohistochemistry Department at Regional Medical Laboratory.

-Dr. Taylor was raised in Wichita, Kansas, and attended the University of Notre Dame where he received an undergraduate degree in Biology.
-He received his M.D. degree at the University of Chicago in 1982 and remained there for three additional years for his pathology training.
-He spent the academic year of 1985-6 as an instructor in surgical pathology, diagnostic electron microscopy and renal pathology.
-In the summer of 1986 he moved to Tulsa, Oklahoma, to practice pathology at Saint Francis Hospital Laboratory specializing immunohistochemistry as well as surgical pathology, renal pathology, and fine needle aspiration cytology.
-In April of 2000, Dr. Taylor joined Pathology Laboratory Associates at St. John Medical Center.
-Dr. Taylor is board certified in Anatomic Pathology.
+Dr. Taylor joined Pathology Laboratory Associates at St. John Medical Center in April of 2000.
+He attended the University of Notre Dame where he received an undergraduate degree in Biology.
+He then received his MD degree at the University of Chicago in 1982 and remained there for three additional years for his pathology training.
+He spent the academic year of 1985-1986 as an instructor in surgical pathology, diagnostic electron microscopy and renal pathology.
+In the summer of 1986 he moved to Tulsa, Oklahoma.
+Dr. Taylor is board certified in Anatomic Pathology and his special interests include immunohistochemistry, GI pathology, renal pathology, and fine needle aspiration cytology.